WestDRI/wgpages/content/python202302/python-12-matplotlib.md

 {{< /question >}}

 {{< question num=11d >}}
+This is a take-home exercise.
 Modify the code to display only 4 seasons instead of the individual months.
 {{< /question >}}

 ## 3D topographic elevation